I completed PhD from School of Psychology & Neuroscience, University of St Andrews, Scotland, UK under the supervision of Professor Stephen Reicher.

-I serve on the editorial board of Asian Journal of Social Psychology
+I serve on the editorial boards of British Journal of Social Psychology, Asian Journal of Social Psychology

-My primary research interests include group processes and intergroup relations, particularly intergroup humiliation; prejudice, leadership; political rhetoric and collective mobilisation; social psychology of caste; stigma & wellbeing among marginalised groups.
+My primary research interests include group processes and intergroup relations, particularly intergroup humiliation; prejudice, leadership; political rhetoric and collective mobilisation; social psychology of caste; stigma and wellbeing among marginalised groups.

 I use multiple quantitative (survey, experiments) and qualitative (thematic analysis, discourse analysis) methods for a deeper examination of issues/problems.

 To know more about my research group, see here